gabrielgatu/mix-dialyzer/doc/README.md

 The `mix dialyzer` task doesn't require any argument, and takes care of different
 things:

 - Creating a configuration file in case it doesn't exist (.dialyzer.exs)
 - Creating all the necessary plts
 - Caching the plts in the proper folders and building a manifest file
 - Updating the project plt with the latest changes
 - Displaying to the user the result of the analysis

 # Configuration file

-First of all, when `mix dialyzer is executed`, it searches for a file called **.dialyzer.exs** inside the project root.
+First of all, when `mix dialyzer` is executed, it searches for a file called **.dialyzer.exs** inside the project root.

 This configuration file is similar in scope to what the *.credo.exs* or the *.formatter.exs* do: it is used to configure the dialyzer application, and allows the user to control the applications analyzed/excluded, the active warnings and external build directories.